UniFi Express 7 vs Dream Router 7: Which One Should You Buy in 2026?

 The Dream Router 7's pre-installed 64GB microSD card (Western Digital Purple) handles approximately 3-5 days of continuous recording from five HD cameras or 1-2 days from dual 4K cameras, depending on motion detection settings.
 The microSD slot supports expansion up to 512GB for extended retention.

-For businesses planning any camera deployment, the Dream Router 7 provides immediate value.
-For predominantly wireless environments with no surveillance needs, the Express 7 avoids paying for storage and camera management features that remain unused.
+For businesses planning any camera deployment, the Dream Router 7 is the more practical starting point.
+For wireless-only environments with no surveillance needs, the Express 7 keeps costs lower.
+For more on camera planning, see our UniFi Protect CCTV guide and Protect storage planning framework.

 Scenario 1: Home Office / Freelancer (500-1,500 sq ft)